 - Hold for two counts, then exhale for six counts.

-- Guided Body Scan: This tool helps you track and release tension from head to toe.
+- Purpose: Track and release tension from head to toe.

 - Lie on a comfortable surface with eyes closed.

-- Turn attention to your toes, consciously relaxing each muscle group upward.
+- Focus on your toes and gradually relax each muscle group upward.

-- If your mind drifts, gently redirect it back to the current body part.
+- If your mind drifts, gently redirect it to the current body part.

-- Set a timer for ten minutes and write stream-of-consciousness responses to a prompt like “What felt surprisingly good today?”
+- Set a timer for ten minutes and write stream-of-consciousness responses (e.g., “What felt surprisingly good today?”).

-- Resist editing or censoring—let ideas flow uncensored.
+- Avoid editing or censoring—let ideas flow freely.

-- Stand tall, roll shoulders forward three times, then backward three times.
+- Stand tall and roll shoulders forward three times, then backward three times.

 - Reach arms overhead, interlace fingers, and tilt side to side.

-- Finish with slow neck rolls, pausing at any tight spots.
+- Finish with slow neck rolls, pausing at tight spots.

-- Select a herbal tea packet or loose-leaf blend that appeals to your taste.
+- Choose a herbal tea packet or loose-leaf blend.

-- Heat water to the recommended temperature, paying attention to sound and steam.
+- Heat water to the recommended temperature, noticing sound and steam.

-- Sip slowly, noticing temperature, aroma, and flavor with each mouthful.
+- Sip slowly, paying attention to temperature, aroma, and flavor.

 Building a Sustainable Weekend Momentum